thebracket/bgame/README.md

 After that, you need to use the base as your working directory - so it can see game_assets and world_defs.x

-*NEW - In Progress*
+There is an included Visual Studio project to make this easier.

-If you are using MSYS2 to build, you need:
+*Windows builds with MSYS2 - Unix compatibility*

-* libcurl-devel
+If you are using MSYS2 to build, you need to install (with `pacman -S`):

-* mingw64/mingw-w64-x86_64-lua51
+* mingw64/mingw-w64-x86_64-libcurl-devel
 * mingw64/mingw-w64-x86_64-glew
 * mingw64/mingw-w64-x86_64-glfw
 * mingw64/mingw-w64-x86_64-boost